Trump confirms killing of AQAP chief in Yemen - RFI

 The Twitter account that posted the manifesto also condemned US support for Israel and included a quote from Al-Qaeda's deceased leader Osama bin Laden.

-Saudi Arabia's King Salman was quick to denounce the shooting as a "heinous crime" and said the gunman "does not represent the Saudi people."
+Saudi Arabia's King Salman was quick to denounce the shooting as a "heinous crime."

 Around 850 Saudis are among the 5,000 foreign military personnel being trained in the United States.